The fashion capital of the prehistoric world has been revealed

 The archaeologists even discovered that, in death as in life, the prehistoric settlement’s inhabitants went in for exotic fashion statements – by having their corpses painted in a valuable bright red pigment (cinnabar), specially imported from central Spain.
 The interiors of the settlement’s religious buildings were also adorned with this same high-status red paint.

-At its peak, around 4500 years ago, the ancient settlement covered more than 400 hectares (1.5 square miles) and may have had a permanent or fluctuating population of up to several thousand.
-It almost certainly had multiple functions - religious, ceremonial, commercial and political.
-In terms of physical size, it seems to have been the largest settlement of its time in Western Europe.
+At its peak, around 4,500 years ago, the ancient settlement covered more than 400 hectares (1.5 square miles) and may have had a permanent or fluctuating population of up to several thousand.
+It almost certainly had multiple functions – religious, ceremonial, commercial and political.
+In terms of physical size, it seems to have been the largest settlement of its time in western Europe.

 However, only four hectares have been fully excavated so far – but that tiny area has yielded extraordinarily large amounts of information and artefacts (tens of thousands of fragments and complete items).
 Thousands of storage and ritual pits, several miles of massive ditches, hundreds of tombs and other features have so far been discovered.
 The excavations have been complex, partly because all the archaeological material is very deeply buried – more than two metres below the modern ground surface.